English

 Edinburgh Castle, perched majestically atop Castle Rock, is a historic fortress that has witnessed over a millennium of Scottish history.
 Its dramatic silhouette dominates the Edinburgh skyline, making it an iconic symbol of Scotland's capital city.
 Visitors to this remarkable stronghold can delve into its rich history, explore its well-preserved architecture, and bask in panoramic city views.

-Quick Facts about Edinburgh Castle
+Quick facts about Edinburgh Castle

 Edinburgh Castle

-Official Name: Edinburgh Castle
+Official name: Edinburgh Castle

-Location/Address: Castlehill, Edinburgh EH1 2NG, Scotland
+Location/address: Castlehill, Edinburgh EH1 2NG, Scotland

-UNESCO World Heritage Site: Since 1995
+UNESCO World Heritage Site: Since 1996

-Number of Visitors per Year: Approximately 2 million
+Number of visitors per year: Approximately 2 million

 Function: Historic fortress, military stronghold, and tourist attraction